 You should take the following steps to stay as healthy as possible while you are abroad.

 Obtain Study Abroad Health Insurance

-Northwestern requires all study abroad students to have HTH health insurance coverage for the period of time they are studying and traveling abroad.
+Northwestern requires all study abroad students to have GeoBlue health insurance coverage for the period of time they are studying and traveling abroad.
 Learn about this requirement.
-HTH Global Health staff can help you prepare for your program by answering questions about importing prescription medications or pre-arranging for needed or known treatment, such as allergy shots or therapy/counseling.
+GeoBlue Global Health staff can help you prepare for your program by answering questions about importing prescription medications or pre-arranging for needed or known treatment, such as allergy shots or therapy/counseling.

 Get a medical examination before departure

 Especially if you are taking prescription medication or are in regular treatment, we strongly recommend that you have a medical examination before you leave.
 To maximize the effectiveness of your appointment, take a copy of your program information as well as a printout of the CDC requirements for your program location.
 An illness could negatively affect your experience abroad, so it’s best to take care of health conditions before you go.

 Disclose and plan for health conditions